 Jeremy House is a warm, tranquil environment where guests stay an average of 180 days in an effort to stabilize their illness, save money and find permanent housing.
 In conjunction with the greater needs of this population, we work collaboratively with community mental health professionals for guidance and assistance in serving this population.

 We believe in the prevention of homelessness through:

-- Outreach and education to over 400 homeless individuals a year about the programs and services our community offers.
+- Outreach and education regarding programs, benefits, and services our community offers.